Special sessions & events

 Ready to mix things up?

-Join us for these 30-minute sessions where you will be randomly matched with a small group of attendees for FIVE minutes for a video chat.
+Join us for this 30-minute session where you will be randomly matched with a small group of attendees for FIVE minutes for a video chat.
 When time is up, you will be randomly matched with a new group of individuals, giving you the chance to meet people you have never met before, and to make some new lasting connections!
 Do not miss this interesting opportunity to mix things up in your social world.

 Get ready to be entertained and informed!
-Join us for a fun session as eight finalists present live their PechaKucha presentations.
+Join us for a fun session as finalists present live their PechaKucha presentations.

 Be prepared for some humor, a few surprises and maybe something unexpected.